SENSORY EXPLORATION

 SENSORY INTEGRATION

 Sensory processing focuses on the interaction between thresholds for incoming sensory input and the behavioral response outcome.
-Everyone has a different level threshold for certain sensory stimuli which may cause various types of reactions.
-Sensory modulation difficulties in adulthood often interfere with their ability to work, socialize, or participate in their meaningful occupations.
+Everyone has a different level threshold for certain sensory stimuli which may cause various reactions.
+Sensory modulation difficulties in adulthood often interfere with people's ability to work, socialize, or participate in meaningful occupations.

 Sensation determines the way people experience the world around them and silently affects all occupations people endure.
-Neuroscientist describe sensory integration as a neurological process that organizes sensation from the body and the environment.
-Sensations are key for human survival as they play part in alertness, attention, and interactions between people and the environment.
+Neuroscientists describe sensory integration as a neurological process that organizes sensations from the body and the environment.
+Sensations are key for human survival as they play a part in alertness, attention, and interactions between people and the environment.
 Any small dysfunction in this system can impact an individual's occupational participation and performance.

 (Cole & Tufano, 2020)